LaptopCat/livebio-plugins/plugins/discord/README.md

 ## 1. Download the plugin
 You can download the plugin from [here]().

+After downloading, place it to your plugins folder.

 ## 2. Create the necessary Discord stuff
 ## 2.1 Create a Discord bot
 A Discord bot is needed to receive presence data in a Discord ToS-compliant way.